rollandvass/Terminal-Battle-Simulator/README.md

   - Characters may successfully parry (dodge) enemy attacks.
 (20%)

 - **Randomized Ability Casts:**
-  - The success of abilities such as Double Strike, Critically Strike, Spellcast, or Self-Heal is randomized.
+  - The success of abilities such as Double Strike, Critical Strike, Spellcast, or Self-Heal is randomized.
 (15%)

 - **Randomized Damage:**
   - Damage dealt is within a specified interval, adding an element of uncertainty to each encounter.